ahadrauf2020/yolo9000/README.md

 The dataset for this project is from https://tiny-imagenet.herokuapp.com/.
 To download it, go to the data folder in the master branch and run get_data.sh.

 ## Project Work:
-There are severalbranches that include the work in the project:
+There are several branches that include the work in the project:
 * master
 * dev-ahad-adversarial
 * dev-ahad-finite-horizons